kvasios/franka_toolbox_for_matlab/docs/franka_matlab/system_requirements.rst

 The Target PC is the Real-Time Kernel Linux PC responsible for maintaing the real-time 1kHz control loop and it can either be the same as the Host PC or a different one in the network like the AI Companion or NVIDIA Jetson.

-All the same system requirements for running libfranka apply.
+All the same system requirements for FCI and libfranka apply for the Target PC.